Priest in my bed is a fun but revealing chapter lifted from Stones in my Clog. The strangest things sometimes happen in our clinics.

 Note: This is an early edition of Priest.
 If you've enjoyed it, you can purchase Stones in my Clog as an ebook for only $2.99.
 Enjoy it on your phone whilst standing waiting in queues or travelling.
 Or on your Kindle, or iPad or Nook.

-Controversially, a married Catholic priesthood is something I pray for daily.
+Controversially, a married priesthood is something I pray for daily.
 It will come, or within a generation the Catholic faith will fade from its vibrant past to a tiny minority.
-There are simply very priests going into training.
+There are simply very few going into training.
+It's my next book after Stones in my Clog.

 The best book I've read in 2012: Everything must change ...